The names of the people we love are like beads on a Rosary, well-worn worry stones oft-fondled for comfort and reassurance.

 The Art of Rhetoric: Working through the challenges and disagreements that arise from our shared lives.
 Series 4.3.

 In my previous post, I suggest Daniel Kahneman’s Thinking, Fast and Slow and Jonathan Haidt’s The Righteous Mind: Why Good People are Divided by Politics and Religion are complementary reads.
-(See, Thinking, Fast and Slow.
-(And 2 worries.) and Just a Thought.
-14. ) Why?
-Because… Read More ›
+Why?
+Because a study of Haidt’s moral theory alongside Kahneman’s work on our… Read More ›

 Some of my books have well-worn pages, others are falling apart from use.
 The books I use heavily are usually those I think worth giving others.
 And so I do.
 I peruse used-book shops and thrift stores to stock my library… Read More ›

 You can’t fact check every little thing and still have friends.
 Can you imagine what a jerk I’d be if I insisted on fact checking everything everyone says to me?
 Tammy: I went to the mall this morning.
 Pam: Did… Read More ›